In this section:

 .inifiles.
 Refer to the section PHP-Specific Guidelines.

 - SQL and its dialects (SQL-92, MySQL, SQLite Oracle, PostgreSQL, and Derby).
-Refer to Relational Databases.
+Refer to Databases and SQL.

 - Velocity up to version 1.7

 Coding assistance in IntelliJ IDEA includes:

 - Syntax and error highlighting.
 The color attributes are configurable in the Colors and Fonts | <language> pages of the Settings dialog.

 - File templates for the supported languages that enable creating stub classes, scripts etc.

 - Live templates for creating complicated code constructs.

 - Code completion.

 - Code generation.

 - Intention actions and quick fixes.